 You may qualify for one of the following:

 Deed in Lieu of Foreclosure: This option is much like returning the home in exchange for forgiving the debt.
-It will still affect your credit; however, not as severely as a foreclosure would.
+It will still impact your credit report; however, not as severely as a foreclosure would.

 For FHA Loans: If you financed your loan as an FHA Loan, you may be able to receive some relief from the FHA Insurance Fund.
 This program provides a single payment for borrowers who are at least 4 months past due but no more than 12.
-Also, the borrower must show that following the onetime assistance, they will be able to resume their regular payment schedule.
-Other conditions also apply to this option:
+Also, the borrower must show that following the one-time assistance they will be able to resume their regular payment schedule.
+Other conditions also apply with this option:

 For VA Loans: Veterans also have their own program to provide financial services for VA homeowners to avoid foreclosure.
 This program is offered by the Veteran's Administration Loan Center and details vary for specific situations.